wraithan/resume/docs/about.rst

 concepts again.
 Taking a messy system and bringing it to order is delightful.

 Finally I love teaching folks, whether it is a 1:1 situation or a meetup full of people.
-When I still getting started in software, the folks who took the time to teach me had a huge impact on where I ended up today.
-I am always trying to pay it back to the community, whether I'm organizing meetups, mentoring friends or helping folks out on IRC.
+When I was just getting started in software, the folks who took the time to teach me had a huge impact on where I ended up today.
+I am always trying to pay it back to the community, whether I'm organizing meetups, mentoring friends or helping folks out online.